 Of course, the lure of tonnes of traffic to a blog will strongly encourage said blogger to write an amazing review.

-All these spectacular reviews also gives the impression to Joe public that it is a must have because of how many people are raving about it.
+All these spectacular reviews also give the impression to Joe public that it is a must-have because of how many people are raving about it.

 Like I said, clever marketing.

 It is VERY rare to see a negative review with an affiliate link (haven’t found one yet, to be honest).

 Maybe the company would kick the negative reviewer out of the affiliate program if that was the case.
 I then doubt the review would stay up in that situation, even if the blogger did actually think it was a fantastic life-changing product.

 Content for the reader?
 Or for the sweet sweet affiliate cash?

 Sometimes bloggers will even specifically create content just to drive those affiliate sales.
 That is clever blogging and often recommended by the many “how to make money blogging” blogs.

 I got an email a few weeks ago from a blogger actively bragging about his $40k a month payout from BlueHost, who are notoriously famous for their generous affiliate deals.

 He got that by “driving” his website visitors to his “how to start a blog” course: which he proudly set up for the purpose of getting those big fat commissions.
 (And seemingly so he could then brag about the big payouts he was getting, to ease his transition into the lucrative how-to-make money online niche).

 Now I know people often run blogs and websites for the explicit purpose of making money.
 A lot of work goes into building a blog and an audience and I totally get that the people doing that want a reward for their hard work.